The amateur NZ traders riding the GameStop and cryptocurrency waves

 “I just don’t want anyone I know to become a crypto millionaire without me.”

-Calum says owning cryptocurrency is just like playing fantasy basketball at school.
-“I didn’t know that much about basketball, and I would always beat people that were basketball-heads.
+Calum says owning cryptocurrency is like playing fantasy basketball.
+“I never knew that much about basketball, but I still beat all the basketball experts in the league.
 I feel like crypto is the same thing.
-It’s just vibes.”
+It’s mostly just vibes.”

 He thinks stocks, which he also recently got into thanks to WSB, are a similar game.
 “It’s having your ear to the ground.
 I attribute my fantasy basketball success to taking risks on rookies and players who were having a hot streak, and I guess stocks are the same.
 If you see something skyrocketing, you get on that train and ride it until it collapses.”